AC Monza: Serie A (2022–2025)

 Monza began their Serie A season on 13 August 2022, with a 2–1 home defeat to Torino; Dany Mota's goal in stoppage time was Monza's first in the Italian top flight.
 After consecutive defeats in the opening five games, Monza earned their first point in a 1–1 draw to Lecce on 11 September.
 Sitting in last place with only one point in six games, Monza replaced Stroppa with under-19s head coach Raffaele Palladino.
 He guided them to their first historic win on 18 September, in an upset 1–0 win against giants Juventus at home thanks to a goal by Gytkjær.
 In their first top-flight season, Monza mathematically avoided relegation six matchdays in advance; no other team had done so on their Serie A debut.
-(Note: Since the 2004–05 Serie A season, when the Serie A became a 20-team league.)
+(Note: Since the 2004–05 Serie A season, when Serie A became a 20-team league.)
 Monza eventually finished the season in 11th place with 52 points under Palladino, the highest point tally among newly promoted teams in Europe's top five leagues, and the second-highest point tally for a Serie A debuttee in history.
 (Note: Only ChievoVerona totaled more points in the three-point era (since 1994–95), having finished the 2001–02 Serie A season with 54 points.)

 In their second Serie A campaign, Monza again impressed under Raffaele Palladino.
 Despite the departure of several key players, and the death of owner Silvio Berlusconi in June 2023, the team remained competitive and briefly fought for a European spot.
 Though the push for eighth place fell short, Monza secured a solid 12th-place finish in the 2023–24 season, confirming their top-flight status.

 However, the following season marked a sharp downturn.
 After Palladino's departure, the club appointed Alessandro Nesta as head coach.
 Monza endured a poor start, collecting just 10 points from the opening 17 matches, including a single victory.
 Nesta was replaced by Salvatore Bocchetti, but results failed to improve, with only one win in seven matches.
 The club then turned back to Nesta, though the change did not bring a turnaround.
 Monza's relegation was confirmed three matchdays before the end of the season after a 4–0 home defeat to Atalanta.
 They ended the 2024–25 season in 20th place, returning to Serie B after three consecutive seasons in the top flight.
 With just 18 points, Monza narrowly avoided matching Salernitana's all-time low tally of 17 points in a 20-team Serie A, (Note: In the three-point era (since 1994–95), only four teams earned fewer points than Monza in 2024–25: Brescia (12, 1994–95), Napoli (14, 1997–98), and Ancona (13, 2003–04) all in 18-team leagues; and Salernitana (17, 2023–24).) recorded the previous season.